Responsible Minerals Procurement

-We have designated gold, tantalum, tin, tungsten and cobalt as survey target minerals, and have established management for the target minerals contained in our products in accordance with the OECD due diligence guidance.
+We have designated gold, tantalum, tin, tungsten, cobalt and mica as survey target minerals, and have established management for the target minerals contained in our products in accordance with the OECD due diligence guidance.

 We have expanded the scope of risk to OECD Annex II and the scope area to CAHRAs (Conflict-Affected and High-Risk Areas), and ask for our suppliers to promote procurement from RMAP conformant smelters who have been proven to be unrelated to armed groups and human rights violations in annual surveys.

 If risk assessments in annual surveys are to show that our suppliers procure materials from high-risk smelters, we will work with the supplier to improve the problem.